Fears of rising tensions between Iran and US after oil tankers attacked

 The conflict has pushed 14 million people to the brink of starving to death.

-The war of words between Iran and the US has spiked in recent weeks, with Mr Trump posting strongly-worded tweets in response to perceived threats from Tehran.
+The war of words between Iran and the US has spiked in recent weeks, with Trump posting strongly-worded tweets in response to perceived threats from Tehran.

 "If Iran wants to fight, that will be the official end of Iran," he wrote on May 19.
 "Never threaten the United States again!"